 What to Actually Ask Your Media Rep

-Not all local relationships are equal, and proximity alone doesn't create strategic value.
-The questions that actually differentiate a strategic partner from a friendly order-taker:
+Not all local relationships are equal.
+The questions that differentiate a strategic partner from a friendly order-taker:

 - What are my direct competitors spending, and where?
 If your rep can't give you a specific, informed answer, they're not tracking your market.